Kitchen Divas

 Hint: Press the head and legs gently into the body to create the turtles.
 Don't press too hard or you'll disfigure the body of the cookie.

-If you love recipes like this, you may also enjoy our penguin cookies or our Maple Cookies With Brown Sugar.
+If you love recipes like this, you may also enjoy Our Penguin Cookies.
+Our Maple Cookies With Brown Sugar are really good too.

 Closeup photo of a Turtle Sugar Cookie held up by hand.
 The turtle has two black eyes.